pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 [Read more >>](/docs/concepts/vs/cloud-template-transpilers/aws-cdk/)

-#### Why Pulumi vs. 3rd party IDP providers? (think: Port, Cortex, Backstage)
+#### Why Pulumi vs. 3rd party internal developer portal providers?

-There are many third party providers of internal developer platforms.
+There are many third party providers of internal developer portals (think: Port, Cortex, Backstage).
 Some are services and others are open source software.
-These providers are generally similar in that they offer simple developer portals that are a single part of a greater infrastructure management platform.
+These providers are similar in that they offer simple developer portals that are a single part of a greater infrastructure management platform.

 As discussed earlier, internal developer platforms have five layers: